What does Adan mean?

 Adan is a somewhat popular first name for males (#752 out of 1220, Top 62%) and an even more popular surname for both adults and children (#11476 out of 150436, Top 8%).
 (2000 U.S. Census)

-Adam (#79 in recent rankings), Aden (#335), Adin and Addie are the prominent varying forms of Adan (#373 in recent rankings).
-Usage of these relations of Adan was common a decade ago (adoption of 0.478%) and is almost as widespread today (adoption 0.443%, down 7%), but with the form Addie falling out of fashion.
-Adam, Adan and Aden are three of the more trendy names for newborns among these, with Adam going through a resurgence in usage.
+Adam (#79 in recent rankings), Aden (#335), Adin (#1733), Adams, Addie and Ad are the prominent varying forms of Adan (#373 in recent rankings).
+Usage of these relations of Adan was common 3 decades ago (adoption of 1.07%) and is now significantly less (adoption 0.38%, down 65%), with the form Adam falling out of fashion.
+Adan and Aden are two of the more trendy names for newborns among these.

-Adan▲ is pronounced similarly to Aedan▼, Aidan▲, Aiden▲, Aidyn▼, Auden, Aydan▼, Ayden▲, Aydin▲, Eaden, Eadin, Edan, Eden▲, Edin, Edon, Edun, Edwin▼, Edwyn, Edyn, Eidan, Eiden, Idan, Odin▲, Odon and Udayan.
-Other suggested similar baby names are Aaran, Abad, Abran, Adair, Adal, Adar, Adlin, Admon, Adnah, Adnan, Adrian▲, Adrin, Ahsan, Aidano, Aitan, Alan▲, Alban, Aldan, Alden▲, Aldin, Allan▼, Alun, Alvan, Aman, Amon, Amyn, Andon, Aram, Aran, Arda, Ardal, Ardian, Aren, Arin, Arman, Arnan, Asad, Asen, Athan, Avon, Ayman, Azam, Ean▼, Eian, Ewan, Fran, Ivan, Jean▼, Juan, Shan and Tan.
+Adan▲ is pronounced similarly to Aedan, Aidan▼, Aiden▲, Aidyn, Auden, Aydan, Ayden▲, Aydin▲, Eaden, Eadin, Edan, Eden▲, Edin, Edon, Edun, Edwin▼, Edwyn, Edyn, Eidan, Eiden, Idan, Odin▲, Odon and Udayan.
+Other suggested similar names are Aaran, Abad, Abran, Adair, Adal, Adar, Adlin, Admon, Adnah, Adnan, Adrian▲, Adrin, Ahsan, Aidano, Aitan, Alan▼, Alban, Aldan, Alden▲, Aldin, Allan▼, Alun, Alvan, Aman, Amon, Amyn, Andon▼, Aram, Aran, Arda, Ardal, Ardian, Aren, Arin, Arman, Arnan, Asad, Asen, Athan, Avon, Ayman, Azam, Ean▲, Eian, Ewan, Fran, Ivan▲, Jean▼, Juan, Shan and Tan.
 These names tend to be less commonly used than Adan.